James Harris (North Carolina politician): Constitutional convention of 1868

-Harris was elected as a delegate at the January 14, 1868 North Carolina Constitutional Convention and represented a predominantly black constituency.
+The constitutional convention convened on January 14, 1868 at the State Capitol.
 Historian Leonard Bernstein wrote, "Harris seems to have been acknowledged as the most prominent Negro delegate at the Convention".
-He nominated Calvin J. Cowles to serve as the convention's president.
+(Note: The official convention journal stated that Harris nominated Calvin J. Cowles to serve as the convention's president, while both the Raleigh Sentinel and Wilmington Journal reported that Abraham Galloway made the nomination.
+According to constitutional scholar Ann McColl, Galloway made the initial nomination but, before a vote could be taken, a debate on procedure occurred.
+Following this, Harris moved the nomination, and a vote was taken.)
 Harris was placed on the convention's Committee on a Preamble and a Bill of Rights and the Committee on Suffrage and Eligibility to Hold Office.
 He convinced the convention to create a committee to revise North Carolina's congressional districts.
 He opposed allowing the convention to pass private legislation, feeling it should focus on completing a constitution.
+Despite this, he introduced before the body the only petition for divorce concerning a black couple, which it approved.
+At the end of the convention he and several other delegates were paid off by banker George William Swepson in thanks of support given to state railroad investment.